SBWP Costs and Procedures

-Utilization of the SBWP requires an annual $50 registration fee.
+Use of the SBWP requires an annual registration fee of $50.
 This fee helps cover administrative costs and helps to bring educational opportunities to the general public on the safe handling of hazardous waste.

 Accepted & Unaccepted Waste

 - Automotive Products - Antifreeze, Batteries, Brake Fluid, Gasoline, Lubricants, Motor Oil, Transmission Fluid and Waxes

 - Common Consumer Products - Aerosols, Batteries, Camping Propane Canisters, Cleaners, Detergents, Nail Products and Photo Chemicals

 - Electronic Units - Cell Phones, Computer Towers, Monitors, Stereos, DVD / VCR players, Peripherals (mice, cords, keyboards) and Televisions

 - Gardening Products - Fertilizers, Fungicides, Herbicides, Insecticides, Pesticides and Poisons

 - Industrial Waste Chemicals - Acids, Bases, Flammables and Oxidizers.

 - Painting Products - Additives, Latex and Oil-based Paints, Shellac, Solvents, Stains, Thinners and Varnishes